migueldamaso/ShoppingCartExampleClass/README.md

  **Example 3:**
  ```
-// calculate the amount of the cart without IVA
+// calculate the total price of the items in the cart without IVA
 echo 'Without IVA: ' . $cart->calculate() . '<br />';

-// calculate the amount of the cart with IVA
+// calculate the total price of the items in the cart with IVA
 echo 'With IVA: ' . $cart->calculateWithIva(23) . '<br />';

-// calculate the amount of the cart without IVA
+// calculate the total price of the items in the cart without IVA
 echo 'The cart value is ' . $cart;
  ```

  **Example 4:**
  ```
  /**
-  * In items you can do some operations like adding an extra value or increase the amout
+  * In items you can do some operations like adding an extra value or increase the amount
   * these operations ca be chained
   */
 $item = new Item('Desktop', 560.30, 1);